How to Write a Winning Rationale for a Project Proposal

 - How is your solution making a tangible impact?

-If you ensure to answer each and every question clearly, and it resonates with the decision-makers, it’ll be easier for you to get funding and carry forward a successful project.
-Remember— how you craft a rationale defines the success of your proposal.
+When you answer these questions clearly, and it resonates with the decision-makers, it will be much easier for you to get funding and carry forward a successful project.

 Table of Contents